Flarp/SuperpermSearch/README.md

 ## Usage

 As of now, the tool uses compile-time constants to generate fixed-sized types that depend on $n$.
 Unfortunately, Rust currently does not support parsing environment flags as integers (in which you would be able to pass the desired $n$ as a compiler flag, making everything a lot easier), so you will need to modify `src/consts.rs` to change the value of `pub const N: usize = ...` to the desired $n$ value and then re-compile.
+To compile and run, simply run `cargo run -r` in the parent directory.

 ## Results